YichaoLee/Checker/README.md

-# Checker
-A BMC tool based on dReal
+Checker: A BMC tool based on dReal

 How to Build
 ==================
+Make sure the LLVM-3.5 is installed

 Copy the directory to llvm/lib/Transforms/

 Run Build_Checker.sh

-Checker in Checker/Bin is the binary

 How to Use
 ==================
+use Bin/Checker to verify the functions

-./Checker filename -l line -b bound
+./Checker filename -f funcName -b bound